-Our highly-trained lecturing staff are actively engaged in areas of speciality practice, and our personal tutor system for student support is very well regarded.
-There are also opportunities for elective placements with one of our international partners in the final year of study.
+Our highly-trained lecturing staff are actively engaged in areas of speciality practice.
+Our personal tutor system for student support is very well regarded, and we were awarded the Best Student Experience award in the 2021 Student Nursing Times Awards.

-Queens University Belfast is the only Northern Ireland institution that offers Children's Nursing.
-Children’s Nursing provides generalist and specialist care from birth to 19 years and young adulthood.
-Children's Nurses provide a unique contribution to the care of children, young people and their families across a range of care environments including transition to adult services.
-With in-depth knowledge and understanding of growth and development, anatomy, physiology and pathophysiology and nursing care, Children's nurses are also involved in supporting children and young people with long term conditions, learning disabilities or mental health issues.
+Queens University Belfast is the only Northern Ireland institution that offers Children's & Young People's Nursing.
+Children’s & Young People's Nursing provides generalist and specialist care from birth to 19 years and young adulthood.
+Children's & Young People's Nurses provide a unique contribution to the care of children, young people and their families across a range of care environments including transition to adult services.
+With in-depth knowledge and understanding of growth and development, anatomy, physiology and pathophysiology and nursing care, Children's & Young People's nurses are also involved in supporting children and young people with long term conditions, learning disabilities or mental health issues.

 By the end of this Programme, you will: